isc-projects/stork/doc/user/overview.rst

 server token is compromised, the administrator can revoke it in the server UI.
 See the :ref:`secure-server-agent` for more details.

-The Stork agent is responsible for exchanging data between the Stork server and the Kea (connection no. 11 on the diagram) and DNS (connections no. 7 and 9 on the diagram) daemons.
-The agent and the daemons are running on the same machine, so the communication is local; however, it can still be secured.
+The Stork agent is responsible for exchanging data between the Stork server and the Kea (connection no. 11 on the diagram) and DNS (connections no. 7, 9, 16, 17 and 18 on the diagram) daemons.
+The agent and the daemons are running on the same machine, so the communication is local.
+Some of these local connections can be secured.

 The Kea Control Agent (Kea CA) and other Kea daemons (since Kea 3.0.0) support Basic Auth to authenticate the clients of their REST APIs, via the control channel used by the Stork agent.
 This solution may be enabled to protect